-GIBCA 2017 will animate public discourse on a subject of urgent social and political significance; that of the secular.
+GIBCA 2017, titled WheredoIendandyoubegin – On Secularity, will seek to stimulate public discourse on a subject of contemporary social and political significance: that of the secular.
 What role should secularity have in society today?

-Secularity is based on the principle of a separation of religious belief (and non-belief) from the state.
-Contemporary Western liberal secularity strives to create the conditions that produce and protect four civic cornerstones; political and social equality, minority rights, religious freedom, and the legal separation of private and public domains.
-Secularity, not to be confused with atheism, has played an essential role in everyday society, allowing for the regulation of complex and often divisive areas of transaction, from abortion rights and sexual freedoms to gay marriage, social equality and censorship.
-Its strength lies in allowing different modes of living to co-exist due to the protection of rights.
-It has taken many forms around the world, examples of which include the "Averroism" of Islamic Andalusia in the Middle Ages, Atatürk’s modernising "Kemalist" secularism in Turkey in the early 20th century, the constitutional secularism of "Laïcité" in France as well as the U.S. constitution.
+Based on the principle of a separation of religious belief and non-belief from the state, contemporary Western liberal secularity strives to create the conditions that produce and protect four civic cornerstones: political and social equality, minority rights, religious freedom, and the legal separation of private and public domains.
+Secularity, not to be confused with atheism, has played an essential role in society, creating the conditions for regulating complex and often divisive areas of transaction, including abortion rights, sexual freedoms, freedom of religion, gender equality and freedom of expression.
+Its strength lies in allowing different modes of living to co-exist due to protections and rights provided under the law and has taken many forms around the world.